harshsrigh/timing_archs/README.md

 Also, these commands store these values in a .txt( in 'text_files' folder) for verification and generating .lib based timing format.
 ### Process for Text File Creation
+Follow the Steps:
+  1. Make sure text_files folder is empty, otherwise delete the files using `rm` command.
+  2. `cd` to the root folder(in which sky130nm.lib exists) and type on the terminal `ngspice ngspice or2_custom/or2_0/or2.cir'.
+  3. Check all the five files are generated into the text_files folder.
+This particular folder consisting of different timing .txt file is used by the python file for generating      the .lib type timing block.
 ### Timing Block .lib Format Generation

 ### Comparison of Timing values from Skywater130nm PDK